 At my words, she stopped struggling and looked devastated.

 I couldn't help myself any longer.
-I held her face in my hands.
+I took her face in my hands.

 "You were always there.
 Always so sweet and gentle."
 I kissed the tip of her perfect nose.